 Shooting photos in this snowy landscape can be challenging.
 If you’d like to get some tips on better capturing the beauty of the ranch and its surroundings, then Carla Jones can help!

 A local photographer and guide, Carla will help you with the intricacies of outdoor photography in snow country.
 You’ll start out in the lodge talking about equipment, settings, filters etc…and then move outside to ski and photograph.

-Yoga Fit instructor and guide Kelli King leads an all-levels yoga classes upon request Monday-Friday.
+Yoga Fit instructor and guide Kelli King leads an all-levels yoga classes throughout the week.
 After a couple days of using muscles you’re not used to using, a yoga class may be just the thing to stretch out and refresh your body.